A baby step-giant step roadmap algorithm for general algebraic sets: Main result

 We now describe our main result Algorithm \ref{alg:babygiant} (Baby-giant Roadmap for General Algebraic Sets).
 It is based on Algorithm \ref{alg:babygiant_bounded} (Baby-giant Roadmap for Bounded Algebraic Sets), computing a baby step - giant step roadmap algorithm for a bounded algebraic set.
 The algorithm for computing roadmaps of general (i.e. not necessarily bounded) algebraic sets, Algorithm \ref{alg:babygiant} (Baby-giant Roadmap for General Algebraic Sets) is then obtained from Algorithm \ref{alg:babygiant_bounded} (Baby-giant Roadmap for Bounded Algebraic Sets) following a method similar to the one in \cite{BPRbook2} to go from the bounded case to the general case.

 Algorithm \ref{alg:babygiant_bounded} (Baby-giant Roadmap for Bounded Algebraic Sets) proceeds roughly as follows.
-We denote by $y$ the fixed coordinates.
+We denote by $y$ the vector of coordinates which are fixed.
 If the number of non-fixed coordinates is too small (i.e. less than the number $p$ which is prescribed in the input), then we compute the roadmap using \cite[Algorithm 15.3 (Bounded Algebraic Roadmap)]{BPRbook2}.
 Otherwise, we compute representations of points in $\mathcal{N}_{y}\subset \R^p$ defining the fibers at which we make recursive calls to the same algorithm; these are the giant steps.

-For the baby steps, the algorithm uses Algorithm \ref{alg:lowgeneral} (Limit of Roadmaps of Special Low Dimensional Varieties) to compute the limit (under the $\lim_\eps$ map) of the roadmap of the critical set $W^p_{y,\eps}$ going through a well chosen finite set of points.
+For the baby steps, the algorithm uses Algorithm \ref{alg:lowgeneral} (Limit of Roadmaps of Special Low Dimensional Varieties) to compute the limit (under the $\lim_\eps$ map) of the roadmap of the critical set $W^{(p)}_{y,\eps}$ going through a well chosen finite set of points.